Competing Topological Orders in the nu=12/5 Quantum Hall State

-In Fig.~\ref{gaps}a), we show a scan of the charge gap as a function of magnetic flux, for $N_e=14$ at the Coulomb point.
-We can identify different states according to their shift, labeling the $\nu=5/2$ $\overline{\text{MR}}$ state, the $\nu=12/5$ HH, BS, and $\overline{\text{RR}}$ states, and the $\nu=7/3$ L$_{7/3}$ state.
-We find gaps for $\nu=12/5$ states at $S=2$ (as referenced earlier in~\cite{Bonderson07d}) and $S=-2$, but not at $S=4$.
-In Fig.~\ref{gaps}b), we show the behavior of the charge gap as a function of the pseudopotential $V_1$ varied around the Coulomb point, for $N_e =14$.
+In Fig.~\ref{gaps}b), we show the behavior of the charge gap as a function of the pseudopotential $V_1$ varied around the Coulomb point ($\delta V_1=0$), for $N_e =14$.
 This exhibits the generally observed behavior where increasing $V_1$ destroys the non-Abelian clustered states (BS and $\overline{\text{RR}}$) and stabilizes the Abelian state (HH).
-We note that the $S=2$ and $-2$ states both show a strong gap in the same range of $\delta V_1$, including at the Coulomb point ($\delta V_1=0$).
-These three $\nu=12/5$ states satisfy the $L^{2}=0$ condition of FQH ground-states when their gaps are positive, until $\delta V_1 \lesssim -0.02$.
+We note that the $S=2$ and $-2$ states both show a strong charge gap in the same range of $\delta V_1$, including the Coulomb point.

+In Fig.~\ref{gaps}c), we show the neutral gap $\Delta_n$, i.e. the gap above the ground state at a given $N_{\phi}$, as a function of the pseudopotential $V_1$ varied around the Coulomb point, for $N_e =14$.
+The behavior is very similar to that of the charge gaps, but the neutral gaps remain open closer to the transition (around $\delta V_1= 0.025$) from the region where the $S=2$ and $-2$ states are stabilized and where the $S=4$ state is stabilized.

 To further investigate the characteristics of the $\nu=12/5$ state with $S=2$, we calculate the pair correlation function $g\left(r\right)$ obtained from exact diagonalization.
-The results at the Coulomb point are displayed in Fig.~\ref{corr}.
-These exhibit strongly damped long-distance oscillations indicative of an incompressible state, further corroborating that this is indeed a good FQH state.
+The results at the Coulomb point are displayed in the inset to Fig.~\ref{fig:overlaps} and show strongly damped long-distance oscillations indicative of an incompressible state.
 We also see a slight ``shoulder'' at small $r$, which becomes more pronounced as $\delta V_{1}$ decreases.
 Such shoulders are present for the MR and RR states~\cite{Read96,Read99}, and are considered a characteristic of non-Abelian clustered states.